hacs/integration/docs/install.md

 The easiest way to make sure that you have them all is to download the `.zip` file from the repository.

+If you want to download using a terminal, see instructions at the bottom of this page.

 ## Step 1 - Open browser

 _You are probably looking at this in a browser, so we can probably check this off._